5 Benefits of Social Media for Small Businesses

 Then, f your updates are interesting and regular, some of your followers will begin to share them with their friends.
 This, in turn, will bring in even more followers – who might turn around and share them with their friends.

-Instead of simply liking the photo, the first commenter tagged a friend and suggested that they go to lunch.
-And if enough of your customers do the same, it could be huge in terms of both brand awareness and bringing in new customers.
+Instead of simply liking the photo, the first commenter tagged a friend and suggested that they go to lunch and if enough of your customers do the same, it could be huge in terms of both brand awareness and bringing in new customers.

-3. It gives your business some personality
+3. It builds a business personality

 In addition to simply getting your name out there, social media also gives your business the opportunity to show customers an inside look at your day-to-day operations.
 Not everything you post needs to be polished, and showing some personality is a great way to connect with your followers.